zoekirsh/programming-univbasics-nds-nested-arrays-iteration-lab-part-3-sfo01-seng-ft-111620/README.md

 # Nested Data Structures: Reducing Data

-For the final lab on traversing `Array` of `Array`s, we're going to apply the double `while` loop to find a single value
+For the final lab on traversing `Array` of `Array`s, we're going to apply the double `while` loop to find a single value.

-## Traverse Array of Arrays to Produce a Single Value
+## Traverse `Array` of `Array`s to Produce a Single Value

 Another variant on traversing nested Arrays is traversing the matrix and accumulating all the values.
 Let's imagine that someone created a grid representing a guessing game.
-In each cell of the grid the games makers have put some amount of cash.
+In each cell of the grid, the games makers have put some amount of cash.
 Let's sum up all the possible values to determine how much money is in the grid.